 The truly unique selling point of Kirtlington Park Polo Club is the picturesque backdrop of Kirtlington House with the Capability Brown landscaped park.
 It is still one of the most idyllic and quintessentially English settings for polo.

-What tournaments do you have coming up this year?
-And can international players participate?
+What tournaments does Kirtlington Park have coming up?
+Can international players participate?

 Absolutely the more the merrier.
 This year we have:

 - WIP La Rosada Ladies – 19th May

 - KPPC Open Day – 26th May